Source Code (film): Filming

 Principal photography began on March 1, 2010, in Montreal, Quebec, and ended on April 29, 2010.
 Several scenes were shot in Chicago, Illinois, specifically at Millennium Park and the Main Building at the Illinois Institute of Technology, although the sign showing the name of the latter, in the intersection of 31st Street and S LaSalle Street, was edited out.

 Initially, some filming was scheduled at the Ottawa Train Station in Ottawa, Ontario, but was canceled for lack of an agreement with VIA Rail.

 Post-production

 Editing took place in Los Angeles.
 In July 2010, the film was in the visual effects stage of postproduction.
-Most of the VFX work was handled by Montreal studios, including Modus FX, Rodeo FX, Oblique FX, and Fly Studio.
+Most of the VFX work was handled by Montreal studios, including Moving Picture Company, Rodeo FX, Oblique FX, and Fly Studio.
 Jones had confirmed that the film's soundtrack would be composed by Clint Mansell, in his second collaboration with the composer.
 Mansell was announced as no longer scoring the soundtrack due to time constraints.